SakshamWebTeasor/Boats-Ownership/README.md

 A File BoatCoowner.json is stored in */DB* directory All Api's are integrated in this PWA using port *3005*.

-Use Following after going Command to
+Use Following after going Command to start
 ```
 json-server --watch -p 3005 Boatcoowner.json
 ```